 Using habits 1-5 require you to be courageous, authentic, and true.
 Which can be uncomfortable but growth never came from comfort.

 Synergize isn’t about just compromising.
 Compromising means that both people get part of what they want but not all.
 Synergize is about coming up with solutions that please everyone, so that no one feels like they are getting the short end of the stick.

 Covey starts this chapter about a man sawing down the tree.
 The conversation reveals that, he had been going at the tree for 5 hours.
 It’s suggested he should take a break and sharpen the saw, a sharper saw will make him more efficient.
 The man replies that he doesn’t have enough time!

 This chapter is about taking a break sometimes.
 We all like to be efficient and productive but not giving ourselves rest is a recipe for disaster.

 But specifically we need to rest so we can achieve a balanced life in the areas of spiritual, mental, social, and physical activities.

-This book is a must read for those who are still figuring their way out of life.
+This book is one of the best motivational books out there and is a must read for those who are still figuring their way out of life.
 It kind of puts things into perspective and allows you to dig deep inside of yourself to find the answers that will change YOUR life.

 If you’ve read this book, feel free to tell me more about what you think!